 Repeal and transitional provisions

-Regulation (EU) 2016/919 is repealed.

-It shall however continue to apply to subsystems authorised in accordance with that Regulation that do not fall under the scope of this Regulation pursuant to Article 2.

-The respective chapters/tables/documents of the repealed Regulation shall continue to apply to subsystems and interoperability constituents to the extent and for as long as a transition regime is provided for these chapters/tables/ documents in accordance with Appendix B of Annex I.
+Regulation (EU) 2016/919 is repealed, except for its respective chapters/tables/documents which are not repealed and continue to apply to subsystems and interoperability constituents to the extent and for as long as a transition regime is provided for these chapters/tables/documents in accordance with chapter 7 of Annex I.

+It shall however continue to apply for the cases which do not fall under the scope of this Regulation pursuant to Article 2.

-Infrastructure Managers continue to be bound by the obligation to notify the definition of the checks for the compatibility of vehicles with the infrastructure regarding the ETCS system and the radio system for the existing lines with ERTMS or GSM-R in operation pursuant to point 6.1.2.4 of the Annex to Regulation (EU) 2016/919 by 16 January 2020.
+Infrastructure Managers continue to be bound by the obligation to notify the definition of the checks for the compatibility of vehicles with the infrastructure regarding the ETCS system and the radio system for the existing lines with ERTMS or GSM-R in operation pursuant to points 6.1.2.4 and 6.1.2.5 of the Annex to Regulation (EU) 2016/919 by 16 January 2020.
 In respect to projects started after 16 January 2020 and before the entry into force of this regulation, infrastructure managers shall notify this information within 6 months after the entry into force of this regulation.

 Article 15